 I believe this is partly because some people are just not good at working with people.
 People are sexist and racist, lazy and privileged.
 I also believe some of the time it is because we fear that what we do will never be good enough.
 It makes us feel inadequate and to say that out loud is too scary.
-That people won’t volunteer if they knew how bloody hard and long justice will take.
-So we overpromise, over exaggerate and over work to reach impossible targets.
+People won’t volunteer if they knew how bloody hard and long justice will take.
+So we overpromise, over exaggerate and overwork to reach impossible targets.
 We get tired and treat the people we should respect most terribly.

 Deep down we know all this light is not honest and these little lies start to bubble up into things that won’t go away.
 Unloved and unattended to, these little bubbles become bulging blisters bursting out unexpectedly at meeting-room tables, coffee conversations and in your guts.